kondokuro/PyMazeing/README.md

 - height, height space

 ### Maze rules
-1.- A Maze is composed of one to many Halls
-2.- A Maze must have at least one Portal
+1.- A Maze must have at least one Portal
+2.- Portals define entrance or exit from a maze
-3.- A Hall is divided into one or many Areas
+3.- A Maze is composed of one to many Areas
-4.- Paths are Halls with at least an Area with a Portal 5.- Hall Areas do not cross over their Hall
-6.- Branches are Halls without Portals
-7.- Areas only belong to a single Hall
-8.- Areas can have a maximum of one Portal
-9.- Areas never have the same coordinates
+4.- Areas never have the same coordinates
-10.- Portals belong to an Area
+5.- Portals belong to an Area
-11.- Portals define entrance or exit from a maze
-12.- Portals can connect different mazes
+6.- Portals can connect different Areas
-13.- Portals can exist in multiple areas from different mazes

 ## Testing
 Every class and function is unit tested.